top of page

 What I want to talk about today is what the Nuclear bomb did to our science fiction.

 The 1950s was the era of duck and cover.
-It was also a time sci-fi came along in leaps and bounds.
+It was also a time when sci-fi came along in leaps and bounds.

 Science fiction is a vehicle for our fears, our hopes and our dreams.
 We can address these subconscious and conscious concerns in a far more open way because, hey, it's only sci-fi.
 The genre which can speak the truth by stealth.